Stakeholder Engagement

 Our site-based community engagement teams provide an important conduit for identifying, reporting, and responding to complaints and grievances.

 Each of our operations record, monitor and respond to community enquiries, complaints, and grievances, and take corrective action as required.
 Every operation has a community hotline or office where community members can report grievances (via phone, online or in person).
-Community members may also report concerns relating to non-compliance with our Code of Conduct through our independent, confidential whistle-blower hotline service managed by Deloitte.
+Community members may also report concerns relating to non-compliance with our Code of Conduct through our independent, confidential whistle-blower hotline service managed by Safecall.

 A new, enhanced Complaints and Grievance Mechanism Standard was implemented in 2019.
 This Standard confirms the timely and adequate resolution of concerns, complaints, and grievances relating to our operations and projects through a process and management system that allows preventive and transformational conflict management.
 It is aligned with the criteria of effectiveness for non-judicial grievance mechanisms in the UNGPBHR – legitimate, accessible, predictable, equitable, transparent, rights-compatible and a source of continuous learning.